 Successful completion and presentation of e-portfolio

-Demonstrate content-area knowledge and pedagogical knowledge by successfully passing state-required Praxis II exams.

 NOTE: Not all Coe majors align perfectly with State of Iowa requirements for 5–12 endorsements.
 Students seeking secondary licensure should also have an advisor in the Education Department with whom they meet regularly (at least once per year) to ensure timely completion of all graduation, general education, and licensure requirements.